 The automotive industry in Germany has turned on the turbo.
 The switch to new, more sustainable powertrains is currently in full swing.
 But this is by no means the only change in the automotive industry.
 At the same time, we’re seeing more and more automotive companies outsourcing their IT infrastructure.
 Instead of building and operating their own data centers, they’re relying on external service providers and/or secure colocation for data center management.
 What are the reasons for this?

-- Digitization makes high demands
+- Digitization drives high demands

-The upheaval in the automotive industry is by no means just about engines and car bodies.
+The upheaval in the automotive industry isn’t just about engines and car bodies.
 With the technological change in the vehicle, the entire production process is changing.
 For automotive manufacturers, this is an opportunity to use and implement new technologies directly.
-However, with state-of-the-art production controls, innovative measurement technology, digitized processes and innovative AI applications, data is generated everywhere that must be processed quickly and securely.
+However, with state-of-the-art production controls, innovative measurement technology, digitized processes and innovative AI applications, data is generated more than ever before and must be processed quickly and securely.
 The demands on IT departments are increasing rapidly, especially in the automotive industry.

 - Environmental disasters in Europe